-Black Fly Pilot Program
+Black Fly Program

-In response to black fly concerns from citizens in Washington County, Maryland, Governor Larry Hogan has allocated $200,000 for a black fly suppression pilot project (House Bill 870), directed by Maryland Department of Agriculture (MDA) and Maryland Department of Natural Resources (DNR) in conjunction with University of Maryland Department of Entomology.
-The pilot black fly treatment and monitoring project will be implemented this Summer (2017) on the Potomac River in Washington County
+Untitled design (56).pngIn response to black fly concerns from citizens in Washington County, the Maryland Department of Agriculture in partnership with the Maryland Department of Natural Resources (DNR)and the University of Maryland Department of Entomology handle black fly monitoring and control on the Potomac River in Washington County.

 What are Black flies?

 While black flies are small (2-5 mm length), they can have a big impact on outdoor activities.
-Some black flies (Diptera: Simuliidae) can impact outdoor recreation and tourism cause serious by their persistent biting and swarming behavior.
+SomeUntitled design (57).png black flies (Diptera: Simuliidae) can impact outdoor recreation and tourism cause serious by their persistent biting and swarming behavior.
 The black fly life cycle has four stages: egg, larva, pupa, and adult.
 All are aquatic except the adults, which leave the water to search for food and mates.
 Larval growth is very temperature dependent, with relatively slow growth during the cold winter months and very rapid growth during warm summer water temperatures.

 The aquatic stages of black flies are often abundant organisms in river ecosystems, where the larvae filter and eat fine food particles from the water column.
 The immature stages of black flies are aquatic and exclusively inhabit flowing waters.
 However, black flies are not found in lakes, ponds, swamps, and other standing water habitats.
 Stream flow is essential for transporting food and oxygen to the immature stages.
 Black flies can play in important role in local food chains where they are preyed upon by many insect predators, fish, amphibians and birds.